avgjoe1017/AffirmBeats-2.0/MD_DOCS/PRODUCTION_METRICS_INTEGRATION.md

 ## Overview

-This guide provides instructions for integrating production metrics services (Prometheus, DataDog, CloudWatch) with the AffirmBeats backend.
+This guide provides instructions for integrating production metrics services (Prometheus, DataDog, CloudWatch) with the Recenter backend.

 ## Built-in Metrics